-I. In all cases where a dispute forms the object of arbitration or judicial proceedings, and particularly if the question on which the parties differ arises out of acts already committed or on the point of being committed, the Permanent Court of International Justice, acting in accordance with Article 41 of its Statute, or the arbitral tribunal, shall lay down within the shortest possible time the provisional measures to be adopted.
-The parties to the dispute shall be bound to accept such measures.

-- 2. If the dispute is brought before a Conciliation Commission, the latter may recommend to the parties the adoption of such provisional measures as it considers suitable. - 3.
-The parties undertake to abstain from all measures likely to react prejudicially upon the execution of the judicial or arbitral decision or upon the arrangements proposed by the Conciliation Commission, and, in general, to abstain from any sort of action whatsœver which may aggravate or extend the dispute.
+- I. In all cases where a dispute forms the subject of arbitration or judicial proceedings, and particularly if the question on which the Parties differ arises out of acts already committed or on the point of being committed, the Permanent Court of International Justice, acting in accordance with Article 4I of its Statute, or the Arbitral Tribunal, shall lay down within the shortest possible time the provisional measures to be adopted.
+The Parties to the dispute shall be bound to accept such measures. - 2.
+If the dispute is brought before a Conciliation Commission, the latter may recommend to the Parties the adoption of such provisional measures as it considers suitable. - 3.
+The Parties undertake to abstain from all measures likely to react prejudicially upon the execution of the judicial or arbitral decision or upon the arrangements proposed by the Conciliation Commission, and, in general, to abstain from any act whatsoever which may aggravate or extend the dispute.

-If, in a judicial sentence or arbitral award, it is declared that a judgment, or a measure enjoined by a court of law or other authority of one of the parties to the dispute, is wholly or in part contrary to international law, and if the constitutional law of that party does not permit or only partially permits the consequences of the judgment or measure in question to be annulled, the parties agree that the judicial sentence or arbitral award shall grant the injured party equitable satisfaction.
+If, in a judicial sentence or arbitral award, it is declared that a judgment given or a measure enjoined by a court of law or other authority of one of the Parties to the dispute is wholly or in part contrary to international law, and if the constitutional law of that Party does not permit or only partially permits of the consequences of the judgment or measure in question being annulled, the

+Parties agree that the judicial sentence or arbitral award shall grant the injured Party equitable satisfaction.
-- I. The present Convention shall be applicable as between the High Contracting Parties, even though a third Power has an interest in the dispute. - 2.
-In conciliation procedure, the parties may agree to invite a third Power to intervene. - 3.
-In judicial or arbitral procedure, if a third Power should consider that it has an interest of a legal nature which may be affected by the decision in the case, it may submit to the Permanent Court of International Justice or to the arbitral tribunal a request to intervene as a third party.

-It will be for the Court or the tribunal to decide upon this request.

-4. Whenever the construction of a convention to which States other than those concerned in the case are parties is in question, the Registrar of the Permanent Court of International Justice or the arbitral tribunal shall notify all such States forthwith.
+- 1. The present Convention shall be applicable as between the High Contracting Parties, even though a third Power has an interest in the dispute. - 2.
+In conciliation procedure, the Parties may agree to invite such third Power to intervene. - 3.
+In judicial or arbitral procedure, if a third Power should consider that it has an interest of a legal nature which may be affected by the decision in the case, it may submit to the Permanent Court of International Justice or to the Arbitral Tribunal a request to intervene as a third party.
+It will be for the Court or the Tribunal to decide upon this request. - 4.
+Whenever the construction of a convention to which States other than those concerned in the case are parties is in question, the Registrar of the Permanent Court of International Justice or the Arbitral Tribunal shall notify all such States forthwith.

-Every State so notified has the right to intervene in the proceedings; but if it uses this right, the construction given by the decision will be binding upon it.
+Every State so notified has the right to intervene in the proceedings; but if it uses this right, the construction given by the decision shall be binding upon it.